fyrejet/fyrejet/README.md

 Versions 17.5.0 and 18.5.0 have been tested and do seem to work.
 Despite this, minor incompatibilities are expected.
 Please refer to Known problems section.

-Despite, uWebSockets offers promising performance dividends for existing Express apps.
-For specific performance results, please check the [Benchmarks](#Benchmarks).

- Versions 2.0-2.1.1 included their own internal fork of [jkybernees's `0http 2.x` `low` server](https://github.com/jkyberneees/0http/blob/v2/lib/server/low.js).
-Since then, it was forked into a separate project, [`low-http-server`](https://github.com/jkyberneees/low-http-server).
-[Fyrejet's changes were committed to that project](https://github.com/jkyberneees/low-http-server/pull/7) and low-http-server is deemed mostly production ready.
-Thus, from version 2.2.0, Fyrejet will use `low-http-server` instead of its own uWebSockets compatibility layer.
-This should not impact any existing Fyrejet apps, since both implementations are compatible and are very similar.
-However, this should mean additional features, [like SSL](https://github.com/jkyberneees/low-http-server/pull/6).

 ### How to use